One Good Thing by Jillee

 This time of year gets so frigid that I can almost hear my poor car pleading for me to not take her out into the snow!
 Driving during the winter can be a harrowing experience at times, so who can blame my car for wanting to stay put?
 But this year I am committed to being more proactive about preparing for the worst that winter driving has to offer.

-So I put together a list of useful car-related tips that should help me survive all my winter driving.
-And I’ll be sharing that list with you today, so you can feel more prepared too!
+So I put together a list of useful car-related tips that should help me survive all my winter driving, and I’ll be sharing that list with you today so that you can feel more prepared too!
 So without further ado, here’s my list of 12 helpful (and often surprising!) winter car care tips for surviving winter driving.

 12 Car Hacks That Will Help You Survive Winter